Azure Data Lake Storage Gen2 with Python

 ...

-With the new azure data lake API it is now easily possible to do in one operation:
+With the new Azure Data Lake API, it is now easy to do this in one operation:

 directory_client = filesystem_client.get_directory_client('processed')